-- Energy Efficiency Projects: projects, typically undertaken by Energy Services Companies, or ESCOs, which reduce a building's or facility's energy usage or cost by improving or installing various building components, including heating, ventilation and air conditioning systems, or HVAC, systems, lighting, energy controls, roofs, windows, building shells, and/or combined heat and power systems; and - · Renewable Energy Projects: projects that deploy cleaner energy sources, such as solar and wind to generate power production.
+- Energy Efficiency Projects: projects, typically undertaken by ESCOs, which reduce a building's or facility's energy usage or cost by improving or installing various building components, including heating, ventilation and air conditioning systems, or HVAC, systems, lighting, energy controls, roofs, windows, building shells, and/or combined heat and power systems; and - · Renewable Energy Projects: projects that deploy cleaner energy sources, such as solar and wind to generate power production.

-We may also provide financing for other sustainable infrastructure projects, such as water or communications infrastructure, that improve water or energy efficiency, increase energy system resiliency, positively impact the environment or more efficiently use natural resources.
+We may also provide financing solutions for other projects, such as water or communications infrastructure, that improve water or energy efficiency, increase energy system resiliency, positively impact the environment or more efficiently use natural resources.

-Our goal is to invest in assets that generate long-term, recurring and predictable cash flows or cost savings that will be more than adequate to deliver attractive risk-adjusted returns to our stockholders.
-The cash flows or cost savings are generally generated from proven technologies that minimize performance uncertainty, enabling us to more accurately predict project cashflow over the term of the financing or investment.
+Our goal is to deliver attractive risk-adjusted returns to our stockholders by investing in projects that generate long-term, recurring and predictable cash flows or cost savings.
+The cash flows or cost savings are generally generated from proven technologies that minimize performance uncertainty, enabling us to more accurately predict project cash flow over the term of the financing or investment.
 We provide capital through debt financings and a variety of preferred and common equity structures with a preference for structures in which we hold a senior or preferred position in the capital structure.
-Our debt financings may be structured as financing receivables, project loans, direct financing leases or debt securities and are often supported by additional forms of credit enhancement, including security interests, supplier guaranties and performance bonds.
-We may also lease fee or leasehold real property interests to renewable energy project developers, operators and owners.
-Our investments also typically benefit from contractually committed obligations of government entities or private, high credit quality obligors.